Konzerthaus Freiburg: Planning phase (until 1992)

-The "culture and conference centre" feasibility study
+"Culture and conference centre" feasibility study

 In 1982, changes of government on all political levels led to a short-term interruption of the efforts to erect a big public building.
 Two years later, minister-president Lothar Späth guaranteed mayor Rolf Böhme government subsidies.
 In March 1984, the "culture and conference centre" feasibility study was conducted and approved by the local council.

 Following the previously suggested idea of having a Bahnhofsplatte (station plate), that is, a roofing extending over the rails, this study used a city-owned plot in the immediate vicinity of the station.
 As the building fit in the existing architecture of the city instead of towering above it and as the construction costs came to an estimated 44 million dollars, the study was considerably more realistic and adequate to the scarce public financial resources than the failed plans for the Bahnhofsplatte project.

-A report on the market opportunities and the efficiency of the project, which was subsequently commissioned, refined the guidelines and set framework conditions concerning the size of the main hall with 1,600 seats, offering flexible use.
-The report also defined the planning of a nearby and privately owned hotel.

 On 12 November 1985, the local council set the costs at 70.5 million DM (roughly 36 million EUR).
 These costs were intended to be financed by a national funding of 30 Million DM (roughly 15.3 million EUR) and a reasonable equity of the local building society.
 The calculation also included inflation up to 76 million DM (roughly 38.9 million EUR) until the planned opening date of 1991.
-An architectural design competition with relatively strict rules was organized in order to realize the project and avoid proposals with high cost risk.
+An architectural design competition with relatively strict rules was organized in order to realize the project and avoid proposals with high-cost risk.

-Architectural design competition and referendum

-Between 1986 and 1988, a two-tier architectural design competition was carried out.
-The proposals were widely discussed by the public and led to another polarization of Freiburg's citizens.

-In the first competition, aspects of urban development had priority and diverse proposals were made.
-One architect proposed that the neighbouring Stadttheater should be reflected in the façade of the new building and that the concert hall should have a big forecourt.
-Another architect proposed that the entire block boundary be preserved and that there should be no forecourt.
-Ultimately, a different proposal was more convincing to the jury: it was the draft by Dietrich Bangert, an architect from Berlin.
-After he was able to lower the construction costs to 90 million DM (roughly 46 million €), the local council accepted his draft on 9 February 1988.